nmeum/kahl/README.md

 hasn't been tested extensively yet and the API may still be subject to change.

+## Documentation

+This file is documented using Scheme Scribble syntax as implemented by [chibi scribble][chibi scribble].
+Documentation can be generated using `chibi-doc(1)`.
+To generate HTML documentation run:

+	$ chibi-doc kahl > kahl.html

+If you want to improve the existing documentation, take a look at the [Scribble quick start guide][racket scribble].
+Commands supported in the default Chibi-Scheme doc environment can be obtained by importing [`(chibi doc)`][chibi doc] and running `(make-default-doc-env)`.

 ## Limitations

 * Since this is a parser combinator library it is not possible to